akhilkarthik/akhilkarthik/README.md

  Hi there   <img src="https://github.com/akhilkarthik/akhilkarthik/assets/40953068/2b361893-44a1-4d82-9cda-aaa941056b7b" width="40" height="45">
 </h1>

+I'm Akhil Karthik

-I'm Akhil Karthik, a Data Science and ML Enthusiast!
+A Data Science and ML Enthusiast!

 Welcome to my GitHub profile, where I explore the fascinating world of data and its endless possibilities.